Threat Models and Whitewater River Paddling

 At the river, the paddler will scout rapids.
 Scouting is the act of stopping, getting out of the boat, and inspecting rapids or other hazards from a safe location – usually from shore or an elevated rock.
 You compare what you’re seeing to the beta you studied.
 Sometimes the beta was right.
 Sometimes the water level changed everything.
 Sometimes the beta was ten years old and a flood rearranged half the riverbed.

 Threat modeling is never a one-and-done activity.
-Each time new information appears – a scouting view, a vulnerability disclosure, a change in deployment architecture, a new software dependency – the paddler updates their mental threat model, reassesses the risk, and considers how they will mitigate it during the run.
+It is routine to have initial assumptiins break.
+Each time new information appears, the paddler updates their mental threat model, reassesses the risk, and considers how they will mitigate it during the run.
 Maybe the line you planned doesn’t work at this water level.
 Maybe the control you designed doesn’t cover the threat you just identified.
 Either way, you adapt the model or you’re running blind.

-The teams that treat their threat model as a static document delivered once during design review are the teams that get surprised.
-The paddlers who only read the guidebook and never scout are the ones who swim.
+The teams that treat their threat model as a static document delivered once during design review are the teams that get surprised.. just like the paddlers who only go off Beta/previous knowledge stand a higher potentil to incur risk (or swim).

 4. Real-Time Monitoring 👀